tr00mb/api-kong-lambda-christmas/kong/kong.md

 One choice is to implement logical services and configure one route per lambda function.

 In our case, we well setup a products service with the differents route for GET /products, POST /products, GET /products/{product_id}, PUT /products/{product_id} and DELETE /products/{product_id}, and a deliveries service with only one route POST /deliveries

+### mapquest
+We need also to proxy the access to mapquest.

 ## Plugins